todistantlands/priestoftheroad/game-texts/atlas-of-the-weave.md

 A _supplication_ is a special kind of petition that suspends the ordinary rules of petitioning.
 It requires, first, _circumstance._ The supplicant must be in mortal danger, or have a critical duty (be it temporal or spiritual) that can only be met with the help of the priest.
 Second, it requires _urgency_: The circumstance cannot wait for the help of another, or the regular arrangement of the tithe.

-### Monsters
-When humans’ needs are met and their hearts full, they are well and wholly within their nature.
-However, when they are too long deprived of one need or another, their hearts may gnarl into other forms to compensate.
-Sometimes their bodies follow.
-Thus are monsters born.

-All monsters were once human.
-Most still are.
-Remind the priest of this if they forget.

 ## Charges

 ### Names